 Let’s take a look at three common conditions that are caused, at least in part, due to technology use.

-When you’re using a handheld device like a cell phone or tablet, you typically lean forward and hunch up your shoulders.
-Because your neck and shoulders are angled oddly, your entire upper body is strained.
+When using a handheld device like a cell phone or tablet, you typically lean forward and hunch up your shoulders.
+Because your neck and shoulders are angled oddly, your upper body is strained.

 So, what can you do to ease the strain?
 Well, it’s a good rule of thumb to look away from your device at least every five minutes.
-You can also try to improve your posture while texting by bringing the phone up to eye level, rather than looking down at it.
+You can also try to improve your posture while texting by bringing the phone to eye level rather than looking down at it.